 Aug.
 7—Increasing use of wearable tech and mobile health apps that collect patient health information could be a game changer in treating chronic disease, yet few providers have the resources to analyze data that patients bring them.

-“I think [our understanding of chronic disease] is going to change when the data from patients can be combined with the data from EHRs,” Gurpreet Dhaliwal, MD, professor of clinical medicine for the University of California, San Francisco, told attendees of ANI: The HFMA National Institute this past summer.
+“I think [our understanding of chronic disease] is going to change once the big data from patients matches the big data from our EHRs,” Gurpreet Dhaliwal, MD, professor of clinical medicine for the University of California, San Francisco, told attendees of ANI: The HFMA National Institute this past summer.
+“When we start analyzing these huge data sets of patients and start to learn more about how the disease works, then we might be able to say the patient who brings that kind of data in should prompt us to change our management one way or the other.”

 For example, physicians’ understanding of diabetes “is very naïve in a molecular world,” Gurpreet says.
 More and more, these patients and others are coming to their physicians with stacks of statistics they’ve collected on their own—from wearable devices such as FitBits; from blood pressure cuffs they’ve purchased for in-home use; from blood sugar monitors and more.